okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 ### Description

-The SDK currently doesn't support passwordless sign-in with magic links.
+The Okta Identity Engine SDKs currently don't support passwordless sign-in with magic links.

-In a passwordless sign-in with magic links, users submit only their email address through their app to initiate the sign-in.
-An email is then sent to the users to complete the sign-in by using a sign link.
-Uers open the email and click the link that sends them to your app already signed in.
-See the sequence of steps below for a details on the passwordless sign-in process.
+In a passwordless sign-in with magic links flow, a user submits only their email address through their app to initiate the sign-in flow.
+An email with a sign-in link is then sent to the user.
+The user opens the email and clicks the link that redirects them to the app.
+See the following sequence of steps for details on the passwordless sign-in process.

 ### Sequence of steps